|

 and had already started design work and fabrication of the frames.

-In 1996 work to date was transferred to Boston Lodge and is expected
+In 1996 work to date was transferred to Boston Lodge.

 |